 IATA has developed a process for schedules coordination and slot allocation through the IATA Slot Conferences, which are held bi-annually.
 At this conference, over 85 coordinators and facilitators at busy airports designated by IATA and over 230 schedulers from IATA and non-IATA airlines get together to coordinate their planned seasonal schedules with respect to declared airport capacity limitations.

-(1) SC155 (to be held in November 2024, in Singapore City, Singapore)
+(1) SC156 (to be held in June 2025, in Vancouver, Canada)

-(2) SC156 (to be held in June 2025, in Vancouver, Canada)
+(2) SC157 (to be held in November 2025, in Lisbon, Portugal)